robertsglow/IBM-HR-Analytics-Project/README.md

 ![](9-.png)

-Finally, let me now go to the main body of work that consumed a lot of time and also involved critical thinking:see_no_evil:
+Finally, let me now jump right into the main body of work that consumed a lot of time and also involved critical thinking:see_no_evil: